andreluis3205/myrouter/README.md

 # Instalação via Linux

-O sistema funciona perfeitamento no Linux Debian 8 , e a versão do PHP5.X
+O sistema funciona perfeitamente no Linux Debian 8 , e a versão do PHP5.X

 * Baixe a iso no link: